juliogomez/devops/README.md

 echo [ your k8s base64 encoded token ] | base64 -d && echo''
 ```

-Now from your Dev laptop you need to edit the *.drone.yml* file in your *myhero_ui* directory and replace the *Deploy* phase with the following content:
+Now from your Dev workstation you need to edit the *.drone.yml* file in your *myhero_ui* directory and replace the *Deploy* phase with the following content:

 ```yaml
   Deploy: